- It’s okay to identify as disabled: Zoe

 We like finding groups and activities in the local community.
 One of the people I support signed up for a computer mentoring class.
 Another wanted to go square dancing so we found a local group.
 I’ve accompanied the people I support to movies, the theatre, yoga classes, on bushwalking and even weekends away.

 I support other people to live independently, helping with day-to-day life tasks, cooking, cleaning, shopping, helping with banking and paying bills, taking them to medical appointments, talking to service providers.

 The biggest change is that we’re not restricted to business hours.
 If someone I support wants to go see a band and I’m free on a Friday night, I can do that with them.
 They get to live their lives independently, out and about over the weekend.

 I am so happy and fulfilled as an independent support worker.

-We have more flexibility and we don’t have to ask permission.
-Working through Mable brings a real humanness to these relationships.
+Working on Mable brings a real humanness to these relationships.
 We’re just two human beings spending time together.”